Numerical methods for backward stochastic differential equations: A survey: Discussion

 \section{Discussion}

-The preceding sections have presented a systematic survey and categorisation of various numerical methods for BSDEs.
-The major components of each method can be summarized as follows: extra assumptions (Section \ref{subsection extra assumptions}), theoretical convergence (Section \ref{subsection theoretical convergenec}), and implementation aspects (Section \ref{subsection implementation aspects}).
-These components are important to understand from a practical viewpoint.
-If a very accurate approximation is needed, for example, then it is desirable to select a method with a strong theoretical convergence guarantee even if the method is more difficult to code and has a longer running time.
-On the other hand, if a less rigorous approximation is enough for the time being (for instance, for preliminary testing purposes), then it would be better to choose a method that is easier to code and runs faster, even if it may be less theoretically accurate.
-Understanding what assumptions are satisfied by the BSDE one is trying to solve is vital for selecting which method one can and should employ.
-A BSDE which satisfies more conditions can be solved using a more restrictive method which in general enjoys better convergence properties.
-Furthermore, the dimension of the BSDE in question also directly influences what method would be chosen, as some methods may not handle more than one dimensional problems well, if at all.
-As such, in this section, we discuss each of the three core aspects of the types of numerical methods from perspective angles along with a summary table (Table \ref{summary table}) at the end.
+In the preceding sections (Sections \ref{section backward numerical methods}, \ref{section computation of conditional expectations}, \ref{section forward numerical methods} and \ref{section deep learning}), we have presented a systematic survey and categorization of various numerical methods for BSDEs.
+However, these methods have thus far been presented in isolation and so not in an appropriate manner for drawing comparisons.
+In the present section, we thus present those categories all on the table, with a brief description of each, so that a relevant contrast can be made against a few key factors regarding their implementation.
+Such factors include the convergence property, the dimensionality, and the complexity, which directly influence, individually and/or in combination, what method would be chosen for the BSDE in question.
+For instance, if a very accurate approximation is needed, on the one hand, then it is desirable to select a method with a strong theoretical convergence guarantee even if the method is more difficult to code and has a longer running time.
+On the other hand, if a less rigorous approximation is enough for the time being (such as, for preliminary testing purposes), then it would be more reasonable to choose a method that is easier to code and runs faster, even if it may be less theoretically accurate.